 Estonia is an industrialized nation in the top 25% of the world's economies.
-Located on the Baltic Sea in northern Europe, its summers are cool and winters are wet and moderate.
+Located in northern Europe along the Baltic Sea (north of Latvia and south of Finland), the climate is classified as humid cold (no dry season).

 Depending on your itinerary, your personal risk factors, and the length of your visit, your health care provider may offer you vaccination against hepatitis A, hepatitis B, influenza, measles, mumps, rubella, rabies, or tick-borne encephalitis.
 Routine immunizations, such as those that prevent tetanus/diphtheria or "childhood" diseases, should be reviewed and updated as needed.

 The following is current information as reported by the World Health Organization (WHO) and the US Centers for Disease Control (CDC):

 WHO—International Travel and Health (current online update, Country List)No statement given.

 CDC—Health Information for International Travel (current online edition)Areas with malaria: None.